jgaa/darkspeak/doc/TC_Protocol.md

 This document is based on other peoples research in this area, and on my own examination of the original Tor Chat Source Code.

+The description here is not entirely correct.
+TBD: Correct it!

 # Credits
 - Original Source Code [TorChat](https://github.com/prof7bit/TorChat).
 - Mirco Bauer [TC Protocol](https://www.meebey.net/research/torchat_protocol/)